Deatojef/aprs-stream/deploy/README.md

 `aprs-streamd` ships as a Debian package (`.deb`) and runs as an unattended systemd service — on a 64-bit Raspberry Pi (aarch64 / Raspberry Pi OS) or any x86_64 Debian/Ubuntu host.
-It listens to ka9q-radio RTP audio and republishes decoded, typed APRS frames on the LAN.
+It captures APRS from a directly-attached RTL-SDR or from ka9q-radio RTP audio, and republishes decoded, typed frames on the LAN.
 Once installed it just runs: auto-starts on boot, restarts on failure.

 ## Install